-In the middle of a busy high street, you’ll find this little patch of green.
+In the middle of the busy Fleetwood high street, you’ll find Pocket Park, a quiet little patch of green.

-This corner, along North Albert Street, was part of the original Fleetwood which grew up in the 1880’s – originally it was a hardware shop, then a TSB bank and then a temporary police station before it was demolished.
+This corner, not very far from the Market at North Albert Street, was part of the original Fleetwood which grew up in the 1880’s.

-Mr Michael Reaper, of the nearby Home Bakery, gave permission for the land to be used for a public open space in 1998, and it quikcly became known as Pocket Park.
+Mr Michael Reaper, of the nearby Home Bakery, gave permission for the land to be used for a public open space in 1998.
+It soon became known as Pocket Park.

-Fleetwood Rotary Club and the local community planted up beds and localk school children made painted boards, and from the outset it was a popular spot with everyone who lived here or visited.
+Fleetwood Rotary Club and the local community planted up beds and local school children made painted boards.
+It’s always been a popular spot with everyone who lives here or visits Fleetwood.

-The Fielden Fleetwood Charity Trust purchased the land, with support from Wyre Council, when in 2008 Mr Reaper very generously decided to sell the land at a hugely reduced rate.
+In 2008 Mr Reaper very generously decided to sell the land at a hugely reduced rate.
+The Fielden Fleetwood Charity Trust purchased it, with support from Wyre Council.